Slow Cooker Barbecue Ribs. A year round way to enjoy meaty, tender, finger licking, fall-off-the-bone ribs with the

 In my kitchen, I am never without this spice blend on hand.

 For convenience, I’ve also added the recipe for my Honey Molasses BBQ Sauce to the post as well.
 While you can use any BBQ spice blend and BBQ sauce you like, these 2 suggestions really do make an outstandingly delicious flavour combination on these ribs.

 The slow cooker is one of the most ideal ways to cook ribs because of the low temperature and steamy environment it provides.
-This essentially allows the ribs to braise slowly, rendering out the majority of the fat and breaking down the connective tissue in the meat to fall-off-the-bone, tender perfection.
+This essentially allows the ribs to braise slowly, rendering out the majority of the fat.
+Plus, it helps break down the connective tissue in the meat to fall-off-the-bone, tender perfection.

 The one caution I would make is not to leave the ribs in too long.
 Ribs are great when they fall off the bone, but when they are so tender that they cannot be lifted from the slow cooker and cut into individual ribs without totally disintegrating, it sort of ruins their presentation a little.

-Check the notes section of this recipe to see how you can make these a day ahead and have them ready for dinner in less than a half hour.
+Check the notes section of this recipe to see how you can make these a day ahead.
+That way you can have them ready for dinner in less than a half hour.